XPERTPCNET/HacksAndGuides/CheatSheets/PowerShell Autocompletion for Docker.md

-## Setup PowerShell Autocompletion for Docker
+## PowerShell Autocompletion for Docker
 * Open Powerhsell as Administrator
 ```
 Set-ExecutionPolicy RemoteSigned